bintoro/ember-magic-resolver/README.md

 ## Development status and version support

-The resolver has been tested on Ember 1.7.0 (Ember CLI 0.1.2) and Ember 1.8.1 (Ember CLI 0.1.4).
+The addon has been tested on Ember versions 1.7.0–1.9.0 (Ember CLI 0.1.2–0.1.4).
 However, it is at an experimental stage.
 If you find a problem, please file an issue.